Deportation Defense, Also Known as Removal

 I have had a green card for decades and I had a criminal case and I was facing deportation.
 I panicked and was so scared.
 I took this case as a true threat to my life in America.
 I was referred to Alex Barak by another client of his who had his case dismissed from deportation.
 My case went to trial, but my attorney Alex Barak was so convincing and persuasive on my behalf that the Judge quoted him in his decision allowing me to stay in the USA.
 God bless Alex Barak and I bless him for many more years of great service to the immigrant community.

-Contact an experienced Immigration attorney, Alex T. Barak can help you today.
+Contact an experienced deportation defense Lawyer, Alex T. Barak can help you today.